+- Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service.
+Worked the 12 Steps. - j.
+Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service.

 - a.
-Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
-A minimum of three (3) years continuous clean time. - c.
-At least one (1) year previous service at the Area level. - d.
-At least one (1) year experience as a treasurer and/or GSR. - e.
-Willingness, desire, and ability to serve. - f.
-An understanding of Robert's Rules of Order g.
+A minimum of three (3) years continuous clean time.
+(Clean-time cannot be waived due to any circumstance) - b.
+At least one (1) year previous service at the Area level. - c.
+At least one (1) year experience as a treasurer and/or GSR at the group level. - d.
+Willingness, desire, and ability to serve. - e.
+An understanding of Robert's Rules of Order f.
 Must be able to fulfill all duties of this position.